 The written word is open to miscommunication.
 Something that is suppose to be hurmous sarcasm may be interpreted as rude.
 And the end of any further dates with the recipient.

-Texting is definitely a new means of courting, bonding, creating emotional connection, and planning dates and activities together.
+Dating & Texting: The Etiquette is definitely a new means of courting, bonding, creating emotional connection, and planning dates and activities together.
 But be careful of how you use SMS, as it is a two-edged sword and can ruin a relationship.
 The same rules apply to other forms of communication such as online dating.
-Practice your communication skills with online dating.
-Check out Online Dating Review.